 Peripheral artery disease (PAD) is a narrowing of the arteries in the legs that can cause pain, numbness, and weakness in the legs.
 It can also lead to serious complications, such as amputation.
 However, PAD can be diagnosed and treated early with a simple test called an ankle-brachial index (ABI) test.

 PAD is a condition that happens when plaque builds up in the arteries in your legs and feet.
 This plaque can block the flow of blood, which can cause pain, numbness, and weakness in your legs.
 If you have any of the risk factors for PAD, or you are 50 years old or older, it’s a good idea to undergo a peripheral artery disease test.

-For more information on whether you might be at risk of PAD and what treatments can help you, schedule a consultation with one of the highly recommended vascular doctors at USA Vascular Centers.
+For more information on whether you might be at risk for and what treatments can help you, schedule a consultation with one of our specialized vascular doctors at USA Vascular Centers.

 At USA Vascular Centers, our doctors are highly skilled in treating PAD.
-We’ll conduct a peripheral artery disease test and put together a personalized treatment plan to address your symptoms.
-We offer outpatient procedures to help widen any narrowed arteries.
+We’ll conduct a peripheral artery disease test and put together a personalized treatment plan to address your symptoms, potentially including outpatient procedures to help widen any narrowed arteries.
 With over 40 locations in the United States, we’re always ready to help improve your vascular health.

 How Do You Test For Peripheral Artery Disease?